 The Mayor, with the consent of the City Council, appoints board, commission, and committee members, with the only exceptions being the two Joint Powers boards in which the City is a participant.
 The Mayor and Council make City appointments to positions on these two boards jointly.

 As a rule, appointments are made twice a year, unless there is a vacancy resulting from board member resignation.
 The following is a list of agencies, boards, committees and commissions for which the City Council has appointment authority:

 Quasi–judicial, statutorily established board with authority to grant variances from the City’s Zoning Ordinance.
 This board meets as needed on the third Tuesday of the month at 7:00 p.m. in the Council Chambers.
 All members serve a three-year term.
 Limited to City Residents.

 Determines acceptable methods and materials in construction in the appeal process, review Contractor & Individual Trade License application packages (which include required documents, complaints received) and either approve or deny New and Renewal licensing as indicated by the guidelines in the City of Gillette Chapter 5 Building Ordinances.
 The board meets the second Tuesday of the month at 12:30 in the Community Conference Room, located on the 2nd Floor of City Hall.
 All members serve a three-year term.

 Boys and Girls Club Advisory Board

 The Boys and Girls Club of Campbell County's mission is to enable all youth, especially those who need us the most, to reach their full potential as productive, caring and responsible citizens.
-The board meets the third Tuesday of the month at noon at the Boys and Girls of Campbell County.
+The board meets the fourth Thursday of the month at noon at the Boys and Girls of Campbell County.
 All members serve a three-year term.